Northwest Airlines Flight 710: Whirl mode wing flutter

 On September 29, 1959, a different Lockheed Electra operating Braniff International Airways Flight 542 exploded in the air over Buffalo, Texas and crashed, killing the 34 occupants of the aircraft.
 The left wing was found to have broken off about a foot or two from where it attached to the fuselage and fell to the ground about a mile (2 km) from the rest of the wreckage.
-After more than six months of investigation, officials from the Civil Aeronautics Board (CAB) knew that the wing had broken off in flight, but they were unable to pinpoint what had caused the break.
+After more than six months of investigation, officials from the CAB knew that the wing had broken off in flight, but they were unable to pinpoint what had caused the break.
 Running out of ideas, the officials were preparing to close the investigation without identifying a probable cause just as Northwest Airlines Flight 710 crashed.

 Immediately after the crash of Flight 710, the FAA issued flight restrictions on the Electras until the cause of the crashes could be determined.
-Despite pressure from politicians and the Civil Aeronautics Board (CAB) to ground the aircraft until the cause could be identified, the FAA allowed airlines to continue to operate the aircraft under new speed limits and operating restrictions while the investigation continued.
+Despite pressure from politicians and the CAB to completely prohibit flights using the aircraft until the cause could be identified, the FAA allowed airlines to continue to operate the aircraft under new speed limits and operating restrictions while the investigation continued.
 The FAA required the operators of Electras to immediately perform a series of tests and inspections on all of the Electras in their fleets to verify their structural integrity.
 It also ordered Lockheed to answer questions about the airworthiness of the Electra, and to perform a reevaluation of the aircraft's structural strength.

 Over eight weeks, Lockheed conducted an investigation involving 250 engineers and technicians to perform a series of tests on the Electra to determine the cause of the failures.
 The company performed flight tests involving a highly instrumented Electra in areas of severe turbulence where test pilots performed violent maneuvers to measure the effects on the aircraft.
 Engineers performed mechanical tests on the ground involving a complete aircraft to measure the effects of vibration and stress on key structures, and performed destructive testing on a wing taken from the factory's production line.
 They constructed a one-eighth scale model of the Electra and tested it in the Transonic Dynamics Tunnel at NASA's Langley Research Center.